Szreńsk: History

 In 1383 Duke Siemowit IV granted Chełmno law town rights.
 It was a private town and seat of the Szreński noble family of Dołęga coat of arms, administratively located in the Płock Voivodeship in the Greater Poland Province of the Kingdom of Poland.
 Feliks Szreński, voivode of Płock, built a castle at the site of the old stronghold.
 The 1st Polish National Cavalry Brigade was stationed in the town.

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, Szreńsk was occupied by Germany until 1945.